Built for clarity, not clicks

 Who LayoffNext Is For

-Sensing instability at work and looking to prepare financially and professionally before anything is announced.
+Sensing instability and wanting to prepare before anything is announced.

-Recently separated and needing a clear, prioritized action plan — starting from the first 24 hours.
+Needing a calm, prioritized action plan starting from the first 24 hours.

 What We Cover